 Collaborations with other organizations to groom the next generation of emerging leaders.

-Interaction with the African American Federal Executives Association (AAFEA): On September 17, SEA President Carol Bonosaro and former Project Next Generation Director Melanie Stinnett participated in the AAFEA annual leading change workshop at the Marshall Conference Center, Department of State.
-Ms. Bonosaro made a presentation on the Challenges Facing the Senior Executive Service.
-Although Ms. Bonosaro and Ms. Stinnett were only at the second day of the conference, the feedback received was that the workshop was outstanding.
+Interaction with the African American Federal Executives Association (AAFEA): On September 17, SEA and former Project Next Generation Director Melanie Stinnett participated in the AAFEA annual leading change workshop at the Marshall Conference Center, Department of State.
+SEA made a presentation on the Challenges Facing the Senior Executive Service.

 If you would like to pass on any information regarding organizations and their points of contact, please contact Bob Knisely at Knisely@seniorexecs.org.